mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 Say Vaadin receives message 62 while expecting 61.
 Vaadin will postpone the message 62 and will wait for message 61, which may never arrive.
-Ultimately Vaadin will give up waiting and will perform a full resync: it will refresh the browser and reload the entire state from the server-side.
+Ultimately Vaadin will give up waiting and will ask the server to perform a full resync.

 The following is logged into your browser's JavaScript console: